josmar-crwdstffng/angular/aio/content/guide/module-types.md

 One example is `ContactModule` in the <live-example name="ngmodules"></live-example>.

 A domain NgModule organizes the code related to a certain function, containing all of the components, routing, and templates that make up the function.
-Your top component in the domain NgModule acts as the feature or domain's root, and is the only component you export.
+Your top component in the domain NgModule acts as the root of the feature or domain, and is the only component you export.
 Private supporting subcomponents descend from it.

 Import a domain NgModule exactly once into another NgModule, such as a domain NgModule, or into the root NgModule \(`AppModule`\) of an application that contains only a few NgModules.